-- A. The Electoral Committee supervises all elections of Faculty Senators. - B. The Electoral Committee is defined in Section VI.E.. - C. Each spring semester this committee reviews the census of faculty and redistributes the number of representatives prior to the annual election that will be held in April. - D. The Electoral Committee shall maintain a division of seats into two classes: those to be elected in even-numbered, and those to be elected in odd-numbered years.
-These classes shall be apportioned such that the two classes contain approximately equal numbers of seats, and such that units are divided as evenly between the two classes as possible.
-Three at-large members shall be elected in even years, and two at-large members shall be elected in odd years.

-- E. The Electoral Committee will conduct elections of at-large members to the Faculty Senate.
-Nominations for the at-large members of the Faculty Senate will be submitted to the Electoral Committee at least three weeks in advance of the election and will be publicized two weeks before the election. - F. Each electoral unit will decide on its own mechanism for faculty voting for the Faculty Senate, subject to the oversight of the Electoral Committee. - G. Regular elections for Faculty Senate seats shall be for two-year terms.
-Members of the Faculty Senate, serving from their unit or in at-large positions, are eligible to serve a maximum of two consecutive terms, but may be re-elected after an absence of at least one year from the Faculty Senate.
-If the representative's first term is the result of a special election, that service will count toward the two-term limit if more than one year.
-No senator will serve more than 5 years without an absence of one year. - H. Should any member of the Faculty Senate prove unable to serve out a full term for any reason, a special election will be held to select a replacement for the remainder of the term.
-The election and representation (electoral unit or at large) will be the same as for the senator who is unable to serve.
+- A. The Electoral Committee supervises all elections of Faculty Senators. - B. The Electoral Committee is defined in Section VI.E. - C. On the second Monday in February, or the first business day thereafter, a faculty census is taken of all full-time employees on a faculty contract.
+This census will be the final determination of representation of all Faculty Senate electoral units in the following academic year. - The faculty census is completed by the VPAA or their designee in collaboration with other administrative offices as necessary, and delivered to the Electoral Committee within two weeks. - 2.
+The faculty census will include at minimum a listing of the names of all full-time faculty; their contractual assignment to a School, College, Division, Department, and/or other area; Washburn e-mail address; and fraction of reassigned time for administrative duties as described in Section II.A. - 3.
+The Electoral Committee will review the census of faculty, determine the eligibility of each faculty to vote and/or to serve as a Senator, and update the number of Senators for each Faculty Senate electoral unit prior to the annual elections held in April. - D. The Electoral Committee shall maintain a division of Senators into two classes: those to be elected in even-numbered, and those to be elected in odd-numbered years.
+These senatorial classes shall be apportioned such that the two classes contain approximately equal numbers of Senators, and such that Senators from units are divided as evenly between the two classes as possible.
+Three at-large Senators shall be elected in even years, and two at-large Senators shall be elected in odd years. - E. The Electoral Committee will conduct elections of at-large Senators.
+Nominations for the atlarge Senators will be submitted to the Electoral Committee at least three weeks in advance of the election and will be publicized two weeks before the election. - F. Each electoral unit will decide on its own mechanism for faculty voting for their representative Senators, subject to the oversight of the Electoral Committee. - G. Regular elections for Faculty Senate seats shall be for two-year terms.
+A Faculty Senator is eligible to serve a maximum of two consecutive terms, but may be re-elected after an absence of at least one year from the Faculty Senate.
+If the Senator's first term is the result of a special election, that service will count toward the two-term limit if more than one year.
+No Senator shall serve more than 5 years without an absence of at least one year. - H. Should any Faculty Senator prove unable to serve out a full term, a special election will be held to select a replacement for the remainder of the term.
+The election and representation (electoral unit or at large) will be the same as for the Senator who is unable to serve.